kamilburda/gimp-export-layers/resources/Conventions.md

 Use Unicode strings internally.

-GIMP uses UTF-8 encoding.
-That includes the following functions or attributes:
+Encode/decode Unicode strings when accessing the following external libraries:
-* image name and item name (layer, channel, etc.),
+* GIMP - use UTF-8 encoding.
+Encoding applies to:
   * `PDB_STRING*` parameters to PDB procedures,
-* `gimp.get_data()`, used by the GIMP shelf, can apparently handle Unicode (as it uses the `pickle` module), but encode/decode with UTF-8 just in case.
+  * functions and object attributes provided by Python GIMP API.

-GTK uses UTF-8 encoding.
-Encode strings in UTF-8 for GTK functions as [GTK may not fully support Unicode in Python 2] (http://python-gtk-3-tutorial.readthedocs.org/en/latest/unicode.html).
+* GTK - use UTF-8 encoding.
+Encoding may be necessary as [GTK may not fully support Unicode in Python 2] (http://python-gtk-3-tutorial.readthedocs.org/en/latest/unicode.html).